 Botanical artists make a vital contribution to our understanding of plants all over the world, for science, horticulture, medicine & folklore as well as for our pleasure in the beauty of garden cultivars.
 Vitally, this age old tradition continues in light of the threat to our precious habitats, be it the jungles of Borneo, or the Burren of County Clare, the artist's skill in depicting the minute details of plants helps to record these wonders of nature.

 Yanny has long admired the work of George Victor Du Noyer, William Kilburn and Wendy Walsh amongst many others which she read about in Patricia Butler's seminal book 'Irish Botanical Illustrators and Flower Painters’ about 20 years ago.

-The exhibition features the work of Yanny's fellow Irish artists Lynn Stringer, Holly Somerville, Shevaun Doherty, Jane Stark, Deborah Lambkin, Siobhán Larkin, Margareta Pertl, Susan Sex, & Mary Dillon in the print room at the National Gallery.
+The exhibition featured the work of Yanny's fellow Irish artists Lynn Stringer, Holly Somerville, Shevaun Doherty, Jane Stark, Deborah Lambkin, Siobhán Larkin, Margareta Pertl, Susan Sex, & Mary Dillon in the print room at the National Gallery.

 Yanny is proud to be part of the great blossoming of botanical art in Ireland since the establishment of the Irish Society of Botanical Artists in 2014.